davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

 - Back in the `CircleDrawer` code, add necessary changes to `drawCircles()` and `eraseCircles()` so that no action is taken if either field refers to `null` (use an if-statement to check if each field is `==` to `null`), otherwise both are drawn.
 Make sure you test these out after you're done.

-- Go back in the `CircleDrawer` class.
-Write a method `drawLarger()` that draws only the larger of the two circles.
+- Go back in the `CircleDrawer` class. **Write a method** called `drawLarger()` that draws only the larger of the two circles.
 The smaller one should be hidden.
+If there's a tie, then draw both of them.

   - But how do you compare the *sizes* of two circles?
   - You need to _ask_ circles to tell you (return) their diameters.
 Write a new method inside `Circle` called `getDiameter()` to do that.